Noise blocking and noise cancelling

-What are the key differences between the types of noise-reduction technology?
+Explore the key differences between the types of noise-reduction technology.

 Also known as passive noise reduction or noise isolation